ENSpunks/LLC/Introduction.md

 ### WHAT IS TOKENIZATION LLC?

 TOKENIZATION LLC is a Delaware Series Limited Liability Company.

+TOKENIZATION LLC is going to patent-pending system and method to manage LLC and Corporation Books that I integrated into ENS.

 | State of Delaware      | 🔮 | ENS     |
 | :---        |    :----:   |          ---: |